dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 Before we start with the implementation of the rule itself, you need a little background.

-Prior to running any rule, the SonarQube Java Analyzer parses a given Java code file and produces an equivalent data structure: the **Syntax Tree**.
+Prior to running any rule, the SonarQube Java Analyzer parses a given Java code file and produces an equivalent data structure: the __Syntax Tree__.
 Each construction of the Java language can be represented with a specific kind of Syntax Tree, detailing each of its particularities.
 Each of these constructions is associated with a specific `Kind` as well as an interface explicitly describing all its particularities.
 For instance, the kind associated with the declaration of a method will be `org.sonar.plugins.java.api.tree.Tree.Kind.METHOD`, and its interface defined by  `org.sonar.plugins.java.api.tree.MethodTree`.
 All kinds are listed in the [`Kind` enum of the Java Analyzer API](https://github.com/SonarSource/sonar-java/blob/7.16.0.30901/java-frontend/src/main/java/org/sonar/plugins/java/api/tree/Tree.java#L47).

 When creating the rule class, we chose to implement the `IssuableSubscriptionVisitor` class from the API.
-This class, on top of providing a bunch of useful methods to raise issues, also **defines the strategy which will be used when analyzing a file**.
+This class, on top of providing a bunch of useful methods to raise issues, also __defines the strategy which will be used when analyzing a file__.
 As its name is telling us, it is based on a subscription mechanism, allowing to specify on what kind of tree the rule should react.
 The list of node types to cover is specified through the `nodesToVisit()` method.

 In the previous steps, we modified the implementation of the method to return an empty list, therefore not subscribing to any node of the syntax tree.

 Now it's finally time to jump into the implementation of our first rule!
-Go back to the `MyFirstCustomCheck` class, and modify the list of `Kind`s returned by the `nodesToVisit()` method.
+Go back to the `ReturnTypeDifferentFromSingleParameterCheck` class, and modify the list of `Kind`s returned by the `nodesToVisit()` method.
 Since our rule targets method declarations, we only need to visit methods.
 To do so, simply make sure that we return a singleton list containing only `Kind.METHOD` as a parameter of the returned list, as shown in the following code snippet.

 ```java